 SECTION 2.
 The Trustee hereby consents to the addition of the Rent-Way Entities as additional Guarantors under the Indenture.
-Upon the execution of this Eighth Supplemental Indenture (the "Effective Time"), the Rent-Way Entities shall become, and each of RAC East, ColorTyme, RAC West, Get It Now, RAC Texas, LP, RAC Texas, LLC, RAC International, RAC Addison, RAC National, RAC RR, Rainbow, RAC West Acquisition Sub, AAA Elko, AAA Reno, RAC Military Product Service, RAC Military Entities shall assume all the obligations of a Guarantor under the Notes and the Indenture as described in the Indenture.
+Upon the execution of this Eighth Supplemental Indenture (the "Effective Time"), the Rent-Way Entities shall become, and each of RAC East, ColorTyme, RAC West, Get It Now, RAC Texas, LP, RAC Texas, LLC, RAC International, RAC Addison, RAC National, RAC RR, Rainbow, RAC West Acquisition Sub, AAA Elko, AAA Reno, RAC Military Product Service, RAC Military East and ColorTyme Finance shall continue to be, a "Guarantor" under and as defined in the Indenture, and at the Effective Time, the Rent-Way Entities shall assume all the obligations of a Guarantor under the Notes and the Indenture as described in the Indenture.
 The Rent-Way Entities hereby unconditionally guarantee the full and prompt payment of the principal of premium, if any, and interest on the Notes and all other obligations of the Issuer and the Guarantors under the Indenture in accordance with the terms of the Notes and the Indenture.